 One thing guaranteed in life is that we will face our fair share of adversities, setbacks and painful experiences.

-Those experiences often have a major effect on who we become, the decisions we make and on our overall outlook on life
+Those experiences often has a major effect on who we become, the decisions we make and on our overall outlook on life.

 Sometimes these experiences can derail us and cause serious consequences such as:

 - Affect our health and well-being.

 - Reduce our motivation levels and enthusiasm for life.

 - Affect our relationships in a negative way.

 When we have a painful experience, it can also cause us to miss new opportunities around us.

 The key is to know how to get through the difficult period when we’ve had a painful experience and come out of it with new awareness and clarity on what we want in life moving forward.